evanphx/json-patch/README.md

 returning an error when hitting a missing `path` on `remove`.

-When `EnsurePathExistsOnAdd` is set to `true`, `jsonpatch.ApplyWithOptions` will make sure that `add` operations produce all the `path` elements that are be missing from the target object.
+When `EnsurePathExistsOnAdd` is set to `true`, `jsonpatch.ApplyWithOptions` will make sure that `add` operations produce all the `path` elements that are missing from the target object.

 Use `jsonpatch.NewApplyOptions` to create an instance of `jsonpatch.ApplyOptions` whose values are populated from the global configuration variables.